tonellicueto/ill-said_thoughts_blog/_posts/YYYY-MM-DD-linearalgebrainaction1.md

 $$\sum_{k=0}^{p-1}\omega^{-k}x^k,$$

-where $\omega$ is a $p$th root of unity, which is very misterious in itself.
-Using linear algebra we can get a gratifying proof of this result and more: even a full proof of [Kummer theory](https://en.wikipedia.org/wiki/Kummer_theory) with computational content[^ext].
-Even though many of the techniques highlighted here are not new, linear algebra makes these results more accessible to students who have just learned Galois theory in a way that many deductions follow in a more natural flow than writing formulas that give the desired result.
+where $\omega$ is a $p$th root of unity, which is very mysterious in itself.
+Using linear algebra we can get a gratifying proof of this result not only for cyclic with prime order, but for cyclic extensions of arbitrary order.
+Moreover, the technique extends to Abelian extensions allowing us to get a more efficient understanding of radical extensions without reducing to cyclic factorization.
+Even though many of the techniques highlighted here are not new, linear algebra allows us to get a new perspective on these old results of Galois theory in a way that they are more accessible[^ext].

-[^ext]: I leave for a future post dealing with the [Artin–Schreier theory](https://en.wikipedia.org/wiki/Artin%E2%80%93Schreier_theory).
+[^ext]: I will leave for a future post dealing with the finite characteristic case in its full generality, the so-called [Artin–Schreier theory](https://en.wikipedia.org/wiki/Artin%E2%80%93Schreier_theory).
+Even though, what is written here would allow us to prove a full version of [Kummer theory](https://en.wikipedia.org/wiki/Kummer_theory) in this post, I decided against it, because my objective is to show how we can use linear algebra for understanding radical extensions better.

 ## Galois meets linear algebra